fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 * Georg Iggers, "From Macro- to Microhistory: The History of Everyday Life", 101-117.
 * _Houses_, "Anthropology and ethnohistorians", 172-203.

+{% include alert.html class='warning' title='Questions Abound' text="

+- Everyone is the question group for today.
+- Prepare a set of questions (per usual question guidelines) that explores the historiographical precedents for (and therefore the novelty of) macrohistory and ethnohistories (not that they are the same thing) as developed in the later 20th century.
+- **You should draw and cite from previous readings.**
+"%}

 ### 7: Historical Significance
 * Kieran Healy, "Fuck nuance", 1-13.
 * Langdon Winner, "Do artifacts have politics?", 121-35.

+{% include alert.html class='warning' title='Discussion prep' text="

+- Come to class prepared to discuss the following two questions (one from each reading):
+  - Besides making for a good story, is there significant value in historical work that simply adds nuance to widely accepted understandings of the past?
+  - Can history can really be about artifacts rather than the people that make them or are affected by them?
+- **There is nothing to post for today, but BE SURE you are ready to contribute to class discussion.**

+"%}